Razkoo/python-snake-game/README.md

 ### Python 3

 ```
-Game can work with any resolution that is divisible by 40.
-to change the resolution there is variable in the code that called "resolution".
+Game can work with any resolution that is divisible by 40, to change the resolution change the variable in the code that called "resolution".
 ```